nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

 NCSDK-13058: Directed advertising does not work
-  The directed advertising feature enabled with the :kconfig:`CONFIG_CAF_BLE_ADV_DIRECT_ADV` option does not work as intended.
+  The directed advertising feature enabled with the :kconfig:option:`CONFIG_CAF_BLE_ADV_DIRECT_ADV` option does not work as intended.
   Using directed advertising towards peers that enable privacy may result in connection establishing problems.

   **Workaround** Manually cherry-pick and apply commit with fix from main (commit hash: ``c61c677872943bcf7905ddeec8b24b07ae50752e``).